lunchbag/hugo-blog/content/posts/practical-career-advice-for-engineers-who-aspire-to-be-solo-founders.md

 ### On size of company

 I started my career at Twitter, where I worked for three and a half years.
 When I joined, there were maybe 300 employees and by the time I left, the company had 10x'ed to over 3000.
-I was able to experience in fast motion the growth of a company and it was apparent how this growth permeated through the company and affected the engineering side of things.
+I was able to experience in fast motion the foundational timeline of a company, from small start-up to a public company.
+It was apparent through the stages how this growth affected the culture within the engineering department in both good and bad ways and while it was a bumpy ride, it was fascinating to take away a lot of lessons in growing a product from a front-row seat.

-If I had joined a company that was already huge, it would be harder for me to experience a lot of things first-hand.
-Seeing how relatively relaxed processes were in the beginning to needing to write detailed post-mortems and hold numerous sync meetings weekly was important to understand that there is a right time to change things and where such processes might have been more of a hindrance than benefit.
+If I had joined a company that was already large and established, it would have been harder for me to experience these changes first-hand.
+For instance, seeing how relatively relaxed processes were in the beginning to needing to write detailed post-mortems and hold numerous sync meetings weekly was important to understand that there is a right time to change things and where such processes might have been more of a hindrance than benefit.

 ### On mentorship

-Mentorship is also important.
+At the begining of my career, I undervalued mentorship.
+It took 3 years after joining my last team at Twitter to realize the importance and the impact of having a good mentor.
+I worked with a team of older engineers who were friends and moved to Twitter together via an acquisition.
+They were definitely the smartest engineers I may ever work with in my career and they undoubtedly accelerated my growth by holding me to high standards for code and testing.

 Joining a small startup with a bunch of new grads or engineers with only a few years of experience is different than joining a startup with seasoned engineers.
-On my last team at Twitter, I worked with a team of older engineers who were friends and moved to Twitter together via an acquisition.
-They were definitely the smartest engineers I may ever work with in my career and they undoubtedly accelerated my growth by holding me to high standards for code and testing.
+Engineering is not a young person's sport– we have a lot to learn from older, seasoned engineers.
+They seen some shit.

 ### On transferrable skills

-Lastly, the most important factor is whether or not I am learning transferrable skills at this company.
+I never thought about how important transferrable skills were until I realized not everyone had the same fortunate experiences I had at Twitter.
+A friend told me a story of how working at large software companies simplifies a lot of processes for the sake of moving fast.
+For instance, one-click deploy of a database with homegrown configuration files for adjustments.
+They'd later on realize as they were job hunting that spinning up a data store was not so straight forward, but all the difficult parts had been abstracted out and they never got the chance to peek under the hood.

+Knowing how to spin up a new website or data store or app within Google or Apple is different than doing the same for an independent side project.
+No doubt you'll eventually figure out the differences, but you'll have a lot to detangle.

 Take for example the two internships I had during my college years.
 The first was at Qualcomm– a large well-known international company that surely could have been a cushy place to spend 30+ years and retire.
 The second was a small start-up of 3 founders, another intern and myself that was on a time crunch due to a shrinking runway.

-To any parent from an older generation (and certainly mine), Qualcomm seems to be the obvious choice.
-Discounting the fact that Qualcomm is in a totally different field of embedded software and hardware engineering, a lot of the tech I worked with was proprietary.
+To any parent from an older generation (and certainly mine), Qualcomm seems to be the obvious choice to have a career.
+Ignoring the fact that Qualcomm is in a totally different field of embedded software and hardware engineering, a lot of the tech I worked with was proprietary.
 I learned virtually no transferrable hard skills during my two internships at Qualcomm.

 At the smaller start-up, I learned how to use Github.
 I learned how to talk to clients as I was building mobile apps for them using a cross-platform development tool.
 I learned how to think about web versus mobile design.
 I learned a ton of Javascript.
 These are all things I am still utilizing today.

-I've also heard stories of software engineers working at large software companies that simplify a lot of processes for the sake of moving fast.
-For instance, one-click deploy of a database with homegrown configuration files for adjustments.
-They'd later on realize as they were job hunting that spinning up a data store was not so straight forward, but all the difficult parts had been abstracted out and they never got the chance to peek under the hood.

-So, when you're interviewing for your next gig, here are some questions I wouldn't hesitate to ask your potential future employer:

-1. Who are the potential mentors on my team?
-2. What open-source software, if any, do you use or contribute to?
-3. What kind of post-mortem process do you have?
-4. What hard skills might I learn from this role?

 If you're aspiring to eventually run your own business, chances are you do not plan to stay at any one company for over 4 years.
 Therefore, you need to be strategic with the company you choose to join.
 Your time is valuable.